At the presentation event of the future operating system for Mac, macOS Catalina, Apple brought to the fore the increase of security.

-macOS Catalina will be Apple's first operating system that will have its own volume for system files and it will be read-only.
-This change will definitely bring about an improvement in security.
+macOS Catalina will be the first operating system of Apple which will have its own volume for system files, and it will be "read-only".
+This change will definitely improve security.

-We have tested the future operating system with an upgrade from MacOS Mojave to macOS Catalina Public Beta, and the first thing that attracted our attention was the presence of two separate volumes (virtual partitions on SSD) instead of one.
-A volume dedicated to the operating system (macOS) and one for the user data (macOS data).
+We tested the future operating system with an upgrade from macOS Mojave la macOS Catherine Public Beta, and the first thing that caught our attention was the presence of two separate volumes (virtual partitions on SSD) instead of one.
+A volume dedicated to the operating system (macOS) and one for user data (macOS Date).

-SIP limits access to the root user, thus preventing macOS integrity.
-In spite of these security enhancements, ways have been found to bypass SIP protection and install malicious software that overwrites and modifies system files.
+SIP limits the user's access to the "root" system, thus preventing integrity macOS.
+Despite these security improvements, methods have been found to circumvent SIP protection and install malicious applications that overwrite and modify system files.

-With the switch to MacOS Catalina, Apple moves the operating system to its own volume and develops a new type of symbolic bidirectional link, named firmlink, managing to make two volumes to integrate and work as one.
+With the transition to macOS Catherine, Apple move the operating system to its own volume and develop a new type of symbolic bidirectional link, named firmlink, managing to make two volumes to integrate and work as one.

-macOS Catalina is currently only available in Beta for subscribers in the Apple Beta Software Program, and will be released this fall, available for free to all users.
+macOS Catalina is currently only available in the version Beta for subscribers from Apple Beta Software Program, and in the fall of this year the final version will be launched, available free of charge for all users.